JohnLCaron/rlauxe/README.md

 "BPA (ballot-polling audits) and CLCA (card-level comparison audits) using OneAudit are generally much more efficient than BLCA (batch-level comparison RLAs) when batches are large.
-CLCA with OneAudit is more efficient than BPA when batches are more homogenous than the contest votes as a whole, i.e., when precincts are polarized in different direction"
+CLCA with OneAudit is more efficient than BPA when batches are more homogenous than the contest votes as a whole, i.e., when precincts are polarized in different directions."
+(OneAudit p 9)

 See [OneAudit Notes](docs/OneAudit.md).